everyonesdesign/disable-google-search-text-highlights/README.md

 ![Screenshots of Disable Text Highlights from Google Search Results extension](./screenshot.png)

+### How to install it from source?

+This manual is for Google Chrome

+- Clone the repository or download as .zip file (if latter then extract the contents)
+- To to Extensions page
+- You'll have to enable Developer Mode (switch in the top corner)
+- Click on "Load unpacked" button
+- Choose "app" folder inside of the downloaded source

+That's it, you're set!

 ### How can I disable this functionality?

 In perfect case it would be possible to control "Scroll to Text Fragment"